 A college ID card (student photo identification card) will be provided to each registered student.
 The college ID card must be carried by the student at all times.
 Students on all campuses which includes, Main, Northern, Health Sciences, Western and Public Safety must obtain a current semester validation sticker that will be affixed to their card (effective Fall 2010).
 Semester validation stickers can be obtained at various locations on each campus.
-Locations will be identified as Semester Validation Sticker Check Points.

 The card is required for using campus services and attending campus functions and also serves as a library card.
 Campus security or any college official may ask a student for the college ID card at any time while on campus or at any off-campus activity sponsored by the college.
-Students without a valid college ID card will be asked to leave campus unless their purpose can be substantiated by a college official.
-College ID cards can be obtained Monday through Thursday, 8:00 a.m.-5:00 pm., and Fridays, 8:00 a.m.-4:00 p.m. at the Main, Western, Health Sciences and Public Safety campuses.
-College ID cards can be obtained at the North Campus Monday through Thursday, 8:00 a.m.-7:00 pm., and Fridays, 8:00 a.m.-4:00 p.m. at the Northern campus The College reserves the right to change days and times of availability as needed.
+Students without a valid college ID card will be asked to leave the campus unless their purpose can be substantiated by a college official.
 The initial college ID card will be free; a duplicate will cost the student \$5.00.